This class action was filed on 22 January 2020.

-We have filed a class action against two companies in the NAB group, MLC Nominees Pty Limited, the former trustee of The Universal Super Scheme, and NULIS Nominees (Australia) Limited, the trustee of the MLC Super Fund.
+We have filed a class action against two companies formerly in the NAB group, MLC Nominees Pty Limited, the former trustee of The Universal Super Scheme, and NULIS Nominees (Australia) Limited, the trustee of the MLC Super Fund.
 The class action alleges that the trustees breached their duties to superannuation fund members invested in the MasterKey Business Super and MasterKey Personal Super products, after the introduction of the MySuper reforms in 2013.

 Am I eligible to join the class action?

 You can register for the MLC MySuper class action if:

 - your superannuation was invested in the MLC MasterKey Business Super or the MLC MasterKey Personal Super product (MasterKey) and you held an accrued default amount in MasterKey that was transferred by NULIS to a MySuper product in the MLC Super Fund on or about 3 December 2016 or 25 March 2017; or